 The red LED1 will indicate the battery is being charged.
 When the battery voltage reaches a certain level, the current will drop to a few milliamps, lowering the voltage across Q1 and LED1 in the process.

 When the current drops to about 5%, the LED1 will turn off, and the current will drop further until it almost reaches zero.

 The AC adapter

-We use an AC adapter as a power source of this.
-As circuit above, the plug pack 500mA DC for charging current of 300mA.
-But my son draws the circuit to mistake.
-We are sorry.
-The current of AC adapter should more than of 1500mA at 15V to 18V.
+We use an AC adapter as a power source for this.
+As the circuit above, the plug pack 500mA DC for a charging current of 300mA.
+The current AC adapter should be more than 1,500mA at 15V to 18V.